The domino shuffling algorithm and Anisotropic KPZ stochastic growth: Properties of

 with $e_1,\dots, e_4$ the four boundary edges of $f$ labeled cyclically clocwise, with $e_1$ chosen such that it is clockwise oriented from white to black endpoint.
 Actually, the product of face weights over all faces gives $1$, so we need to know only $4n^2-1$ of them. \item the ``magnetic coordinates'', i.e. the alternate product $\mathtt W_1$ (resp. $\mathtt W_2$) of the weights of the edges belonging to a cycle on $D_{0,0}$ with winding number $(1,0)$ (resp. $(0,1)$). \end{enumerate} If the face weights, as well as $\mathtt W_1,\mathtt W_2$, are all bounded away from $0$ and $+\infty$, then there exists a suitable gauge such that edge weights are also all bounded away from $0$ and $+\infty$.

 When the weights $\mathtt w$ evolve along the sequence $\{\mathtt w_j\}_{j\ge0}$ associated to the shuffling algorithm, the magnetic coordinates $\mathtt W_1,\mathtt W_2$ stay constant \cite{GK13}.
 This is related to the fact that the measure $\pi_{\rho,\mathtt w_j}$ is mapped to $\pi_{\rho,\mathtt w_{j+1}}$ and the slope $\rho$ is unchanged, recall Proposition \ref{prop:misuramappata}.
 On the other hand, the face weights do change with $j$: in general they are not periodic in time but only quasi-periodic, they stay in a compact set (that depends on the initial weights $\mathtt w_0$) and they approach neither zero nor infinity.
 This can be extracted from the classical integrability of the dynamics of the face weights under the spider moves \cite{GK13} (cf. also \cite{fock2015inverse} and \cite[Sec.
-3]{Kenyon2003}). \end{proof}
+3]{Kenyon2003}).
+More explicitly, the spider move preserves the spectral curve and for positive-real-valued edge weights, the common level set of the Hamiltonians is homeomorphic to a finite cover of the product of the compact ovals of the spectral curve. \end{proof}

 {\bf Acknowledgements} We would like to thank Sanjay Ramassamy for discussions on the Goncharov-Kenyon dynamical system, and Erik Duse for sharing the results of \cite{Duse} before publication and for discussions on the variational principle.
+We would also like to thank the referees for their careful reading and constructive comments.
 F.T. was partially supported by the CNRS PICS grant 151933, by ANR-15-CE40-0020-03 Grant LSD and ANR-18-CE40-0033 Grant DIMERS.
+S.C acknowledges the support of EPSRC grant EP /T004290/1.